Eva Navarro (footballer)

-Eva María Navarro García (born 27 January 2001) is a Spanish professional footballer who plays as a forward for Primera División club Atlético Madrid and the Spain women's national team.
+Eva María Navarro García (born 27 January 2001) is a Spanish professional footballer who plays as a forward for Primera División club Real Madrid and the Spain women's national team.

 Club career

 Early years

 Navarro began playing futsal with local club Hispania Yecla before moving to play club football for Pinoso in nearby Alicante.
 In 2015, Navarro signed with Sporting Plaza de Argel, debuting in the Segunda División.
 While with the club, Navarro helped reach the promotion play-offs in 2016–17 and 2017–18.

 Levante UD

 On 26 June 2018, Navarro signed for Primera División club Levante UD.
-On 9 September 2018, she made her debut for the club as a 61st minute substitute in the season opener, a 1–0 win over Rayo Vallecano.
+On 9 September 2018, she made her debut for the club as a 61st-minute substitute in the season opener, a 1–0 win over Rayo Vallecano.
 On 22 December 2018, she scored her first goal for Levante in a 4–2 defeat to Logroño.

 Her contract expired in June 2020.
 However, Navarro was one of 17 players in a class action lawsuit against the Association of Women's Football Clubs (ACFF) and the Association of Spanish Football Players (AFE) disputing the use of the Compensation List that would unrealistically inflate the fee necessary for other Primera División to sign allocated players as free agents.
 Navarro's compensation was set at €500,000, pricing any Spanish club out of signing her as a free agent.
 While teammate Ona Batlle opted to move abroad for free in July, Navarro wanted to remain in Spain.
 In August 2020, she elected to sign a one-year extension at Levante.
 In March 2021, Navarro underwent surgery on a season-ending cruciate ligament injury in her left knee.
 Having returned as a 68th-minute substitute on 31 October 2021 in a league game against Sporting de Huelva, Navarro made seven appearances before tearing the same cruciate ligament in a match on 19 December 2021.
 She did not return during the season and, on 9 June 2022, announced she was leaving following the expiration of her contract.